American Acclimatization Society: Notable members

-By 1877 New York pharmacist Eugene Schieffelin was the chairman of the society.
+By 1877, New York pharmacist Eugene Schieffelin was the chairman of the society.
 Another notable member of the society was wealthy silk merchant Alfred Edwards, who constructed bird boxes around Manhattan to help house sparrows to breed.

-Some accounts of Schieffelin's efforts claim that he had resolved that as an aesthetic goal, the organization should introduce every bird species mentioned in the Bard's works.
+Some accounts of Schieffelin's efforts claim that he had resolved that, as an aesthetic goal, the organization should introduce every bird species mentioned in the works of William Shakespeare.
 However, multiple historians have disputed this claim, as no contemporary source corroborates this claim of a link to Shakespeare.
 The American poet William Cullen Bryant admired Schieffelin's efforts and wrote his poem The Olde-World Sparrow ("A winged settler has taken his place/With Teutons and Men of the Celtic race") after spending an evening with Schieffelin, who had just released a shipment of sparrows into his yard.
 Schieffelin himself is seen by modern biologists as "an eccentric at best, a lunatic at worst."